 This episode provides examples of

-- Achilles' Heel: The candle, to Ronan.
+- Achilles' Heel: The candle, to Ronin.

 - Cassandra Truth: Ned.
-He tries warning Beverly about Ronan and the candle, but she doesn't believe his warnings.
+He tries warning Beverly about Ronin and the candle, but she doesn't believe his warnings.
 He had apparently tried warning her grandmother as well, but she refused to listen as well.

 - Large Ham: Gates McFadden is quite unusually hammy here, likely as a result of having to spend several long shots all by herself reacting to a disembodied voice.

 - The Maiden Name Debate: Paired with Single Line of Descent and a reversal of Lineage Comes from the Father.
 Apparently Beverly is the first Howard woman to not keep her maiden name and pass it to her children since at least the seventeenth century.

 - Mind Manipulation: Ronin is clearly doing something to Beverly, but it's never really clear what the extent of it is.
 She goes from resisting his advances to so in love that she upends her entire life for him between edits, and towards the end she shakes it off and is furious.

 - Night of the Living Mooks: When Ronin briefly possesses the body of Beverly's grandmother.

 - Not Even Bothering with the Accent: Strangely, Governor Maturin is decidedly un-Scottish.